ossiv/Aura-Wallpaper-Matcher/README.md

 This project is quite specific to my machine, but is provided here as perhaps a starting point for other people who want to use the Aura SDK with C# in their own projects.

-You may need to re-add the Leptonica.net NuGet package to the project to install all relevant DLLs.